Bhabin-Chudal200/delta-demo/README.md

 # new  project
 This is the new project created from local system.
-This project was created by Bhabin Chudal.
+This project was created by Bhabin Chudal